Anatole Litvak: France

 Following Adolf Hitler's rise to power with the Nazi Party in 1933, Litvak moved to France.
 Paris became his favored locale for shooting films.
 Thirteen of his thirty-seven films were set there.

-He made Cette vieille canaille (1933) and Flight Into Darkness (1935).
+He made The Old Devil (1933) and The Crew (1935).

 According to film historian Ronald Bowers, Litvak became skilled in using location shooting and realistic documentary effects as early as the 1930s.
 He also became known in the industry for emphasizing sound effects over dialogue in sound films.
 He preferred to keep the camera running with tracking shots and pans.
-Given his preference for achieving motion in camerawork, he often used crane shots, and sat with the cameraman to be sure he was getting what he wanted.
+Given his preference for achieving motion in camerawork, he often used crane shots and sat with the cameraman to be sure he was getting what he wanted.

 Mayerling

 Mayerling (1936), which starred French actors Charles Boyer and Danielle Darrieux, is credited with establishing Litvak's international reputation as a producer and director.
-The film was widely praised by critics; some reviewers called it "one of the most compelling love stories the cinema has produced," and "a romantic tragedy of the highest order."
-American writer Lincoln Kirstein claimed the film became "a kind of standard for the romantic film in an historical setting."
-In describing Litvak's cinematography style in the film, critic Jack Edmund Nolan writes that it is "replete with the camera trackings, pans and swoops, techniques which later became the trademark of Max Ophuls."
+Critics widely praised the film; some reviewers called it "one of the most compelling love stories the cinema has produced," and "a romantic tragedy of the highest order."
+American writer Lincoln Kirstein claimed the film became "a kind of standard for the romantic film in a historical setting."
+In describing Litvak's cinematography style in the film, critic Jack Edmund Nolan writes that it is "replete with the camera trackings, pans, and swoops, techniques which later became the trademark of Max Ophuls."